azsk/AzTS-docs/01-Setup and Getting started/README.md

 [Back to top…](README.md#setting-up-tenant-security-solution---step-by-step)

 **Step 5 of 6.
-Integrating applications with Azure AD**
+Create Azure AD application for secure authentication**

 Tenant reader solution provides a UI-based tool that can be used to perform on-demand scans to verify your fixes sooner, check reasons for control failures and view latest scan results.
-This step is required to secure the login and authentication process.
-Use the PowerShell command below to perform the following operations:

-   1. Create Azure AD application for UI, if it does not exist.
-   2. Create Azure AD application for backend API, if it does not exist.
-   3. Update UI AD application redirection URL.
-   4. Grant AD applications permission to request OAuth2.0 implicit flow access tokens.
-This is required for browser-based apps.
-   5. Grant 'User.Read' permission to UI AD application.
-This permission is used to read logged in user's details such as name, email, and photo.

-Optionally, you can create AD application directly from Portal using steps provided [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) and then run the following PowerShell command to update the application.
+This step is required to secure the login and authentication process from UI.
+Use the ```Set-AzSKTenantSecurityADApplication``` PowerShell command below to configure the Azure AD applications.
+Optionally, you can create AD application directly from Portal using steps provided [here](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#permissions-required-for-registering-an-app) and then run the this PowerShell command to update the applications.

 ``` Powershell
 # -----------------------------------------------------------------#